vikash-kumar-sinha/personal_travel_guide/README.md

 Login
 Use the app
 e) Libraries: No libraries used
-f) Declaration of the previous work: No previous work is used
+f) Declaration of the previous work: No previous work is used.